hmrc/agent-authorisation-api/README.md

 ```
 {
   "code": "NO_PERMISSION_ON_AGENCY",
-  "message": "The account that is signed in cannot access this authorisation request.
+  "message": "The user that is signed in cannot access this authorisation request.
 Their details do not match the agent business that created the authorisation request."
 }
 ```